Conference

 Tuning with the theme and sub-themes of the conference, we have set the following purposes:

-• Bringing the diverse local and global pedagogical practices in a single forum with a mega gathering of the English language practitioners and the applied linguists from home and
+• Bringing diverse local and global pedagogical practices to a single forum with an immense presence of English language practitioners and applied linguists from home and abroad.

-• Exploring recent approaches, models, and applications to enhance the vitality of language teacher education and English language teaching.
+• Exploring recent approaches, models and applications for the vitality of language teacher education and English language teaching.

-• Energizing the teacher potentials for teaching English in diverse socio-cultural and geo- political contexts.
+• Energizing teacher potentials for teaching English in diverse socio-cultural contexts.

-• Enhancing the scholarly practices of English language teaching through the integration of the wider resources availed with us.
+• Enhancing scholarly practices of ELT through the integration of wider resources.

-• Creating a good platform for sharing the recent trends and methods of English language teaching and issues on applied linguistics for both the experts and novice practitioners of
+• Creating a good platform for sharing the recent trends and methods of ELT and issues on applied linguistics for both the experts and novice practitioners of English.

-• Providing a wide range of exposure to the professional development of the prospective teachers and language educators through variegated keynotes, plenaries, panels, feature talks, sessions and informal discussions.
+• Providing a wide range of exposure to the professional development of the prospective teachers and language educators through vivid keynotes, plenaries, panels, featured talks, sessions and informal discussions.

-• Promoting the issue-based discussions in ELT and Applied Linguistics to cater more opportunities for research and publication.
+• Promoting issue-based discussions on ELT and Applied Linguistics to provide opportunities for research and publication.

 Sub Themes